IEEE-USA created the Congressional Fellowship program in 1973 to:

 IMPORTANT NOTE: While you may apply for more than one of the IEEE-USA fellowships (Congressional, State, USAID) in any one year, you must be sure to submit a completely separate cover letter and separate supporting packages for each type of fellowship.
 Each of your statements of intent and reference letters must carefully illustrate your understanding of the specific type of fellowship for which you are applying.
 These cover letters illustrate to the selection committee your understanding and awareness of the distinctions between the responsibilities of legislative and executive branch personnel.
 IEEE-USA will not accept one application package in which you state you are interested in all three types of fellowships.

-To be considered for an IEEE-USA Congressional Fellowship, applicants must meet the following eligibility requirements:
+To be considered for an IEEE-USA Congressional Fellowship, applicants must meet the following basic eligibility requirements:

 - Applicants must be an IEEE Member (which includes those in graduate student membership status) in good standing at the time of application.

-- Prior to beginning the fellowship, applicants must possess a Ph.D., or a Masters Degree plus five (5) years of relevant professional experience.
-The degree must be granted by a recognized program in a subject field that falls within the science, engineering, computer, or allied disciplines eligible for IEEE membership.
-In exceptional cases, the Masters or Ph.D. requirement may be waived by the Government Fellowship Committee for candidates with compensating experience.
-The required five years of work experience must consist of relevant professional employment and does not include internships or student-related employment and research positions.
+Applicants who are in the final stage of obtaining a Ph.D. may apply and interview for the Fellowship.
+However, the applicant must provide official transcripts confirming possession of a Ph.D. prior to the start of the Fellowship on September 1st.
+The degree must be granted by an accredited program in a subject field that falls within the science, engineering, computer, or allied disciplines eligible for IEEE membership.
+In exceptional cases, the Government Fellows Committee may waive the Masters plus work experience or Ph.D. requirements for candidates with extraordinary compensating experience.
+Work experience must consist of full-time, relevant professional employment and does not include internships or student-related employment.